'Everybody is on notice’: Georgetown routed by Marquette, and Patrick Ewing is hot about it

 “I thought our guys came out of halftime with a good mind-set,” Smart said.
 “They were connected.
 They wanted to extend the lead.
 Georgetown, actually, they made some really, really good plays early in the second half.
 But I thought the way our guys continued to fight and share the ball with each other and then turn defense into offense was a big deal for us going on that run.”

-Things to know about Friday’s game:
+Here are things to know about Friday’s game:

 No Donald Carey